AI Content Pipelines: From Text Prompts to Images and Video

 └── src/main.py # All logic + help text lives here

-The SKILL.md file stays tiny (under 50 lines) because it's loaded into Claude's context on every invocation.
+SKILL.md stays tiny (under 50 lines) because it's loaded into Claude's context on every invocation.
 The detailed documentation lives in the CLI's --help output, which only loads when explicitly requested.

 ## Instructions